Archie Williams High School

 Archie Williams High School is a public secondary school located in San Anselmo, California.
 It is named after a former math and computing teacher Archie Williams, who was also a gold medalist in the 1936 Summer Olympics, a flight instructor with the Tuskegee Airmen, and one of the first African-American meteorologists.
-It was originally named Sir Francis Drake High School, after Francis Drake.
-It changed its name in 2021, after the George Floyd protests spurred a worldwide reexamination of place names and monuments connected to racism.
+The school was originally named Sir Francis Drake High School, after Francis Drake.
+However, it changed its name in 2021, after the George Floyd protests spurred a worldwide reexamination of place names and monuments connected to racism.

 The school was established in 1951 as the second high school in the Tamalpais Union High School District.
 It is located at 1327 Sir Francis Drake Boulevard, situated on a 21-acre (85,000 m^{2}) campus bordered by two creeks.
 The site was formerly known as Cordone Gardens.

 The graduation rate in 2015 was approximately 99%.